snotskie/ttrpg/md/index.md

 - Friendly Interactions with the Empire (for someone raised in the Empire)
 - Unfriendly Interactions with the Rebels (for someone raised in the Empire)

 Consider what *unique* skills, proficiencies, traits, and backstory elements each character brings to the story.
-Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Basic Stat, then the player would have no reason to use or upgrade their History Basic Stat!
+Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Stat, then the player would have no reason to use or upgrade their History Stat!

 ### GM Guide: Party History
 <!-- _class: guide -->